-Students nominated for exchange studies have the possibility to do their degree project at LTH for one semester.
+Students nominated for exchange studies have the possibility to do their master degree project at LTH for one semester.
 LTH cannot guarantee supervision in every department or research division.

 If you are interested in doing your degree project during your exchange at LTH, you need to approach the department in question yourself to learn if there is a relevant degree project available.